joonarafael/unsecure-software/docs/security_issues.md

 While logged in, replace the user ID within the URL `?id=` search parameter to `' OR 1=1; --`.
 This will return the complete user table from the database.
 You may read the list by navigating to your browser's developer tools (open with F12) and looking at the response from the API request ("Network" tab).

+**How to view network traffic?** Open developer tools with F12.
+Open "Network" tab and browse through the traffic history. **Note**: Browsers usually require you to refresh the page to see the network traffic.

 ### Example

 1. Let's perform an SQL injection attack.
 When logged in, let's navigate to the user information page and replace the user ID with `' OR 1=1; --`.